+Exhibit number Description 1.1 Form of Underwriting Agreement.
 2.1§# ̄ Agreement and Plan of Merger, dated as of October 18, 2013, by and among the Registrant, Five9 Nevada Inc., Five9 Acquisition LLC, Face It, Corp. and the representative listed therein.
 3.1 Amended and Restated Certificate of Incorporation, as currently in effect.
-3.2 Form of Amended and Restated Certificate of Incorporation, to be in effect upon the completion of this offering.
-3.3 Amended and Restated Bylaws, as currently in effect.
-3.4 Form of Amended and Restated Bylaws, to be in effect upon the completion of this offering.
+3.2 Amendments to Certificate of Incorporation.
+3.3 Form of Amended and Restated Certificate of Incorporation, to be in effect upon the completion of this offering.
+3.4 Amended and Restated Bylaws, as currently in effect.
+3.5 Form of Amended and Restated Bylaws, to be in effect upon the completion of this offering.
 4.1 Form of Common Stock Certificate.
-4.2 Eighth Amended and Restated Stockholders' Agreement, dated October 18, 2013, among the Registrant and certain holders of its capital stock.
+4.2 Eighth Amended and Restated Stockholders' Agreement, dated October 28, 2013, among the Registrant and certain holders of its capital stock, as amended by the First Amendment dated December 20, 2013 and the Second Amendment dated December 30, 2013.
 4.3 Form of Warrant to purchase shares of series A-2 preferred stock.
 4.4 Warrant to purchase shares of series D-2 preferred stock issued to City National Bank.
 4.5 Form of Warrant to purchase shares of common stock.
+4.6 Form of Warrant to purchase shares of common stock issued to Fifth Street Finance Corp. and Fifth Street Mezzanine Partners V, L.P.
 5.1 Opinion of Jones Day.
 10.1+ Form of Indemnification Agreement between the Registrant and each of its directors and executive officers.
 10.2+ Employment Agreement between the Registrant and Michael Burkland.
-10.3+ Offer Letter between the Registrant and Barry Zwarenstein and amendment.
+10.3+ Confirmation Letter between the Registrant and Barry Zwarenstein.
 10.4+ Offer Letter between the Registrant and Dan Burkland and amendment.
 10.5+ Offer Letter between the Registrant and Tom Schollmeyer and amendment.
-10.6+ Offer Letter between the Registrant and David Milam and amendment.
+10.6+ Offer Letter between the Registrant and David Milam.
 10.7+ Offer Letter between the Registrant and Moni Manor.
 10.8+ Five9, Inc. 2004 Equity Incentive Plan and related form agreements.
 10.9+ Five9, Inc. 2014 Equity Incentive Plan and related form agreements.
 10.10+ Five9, Inc. 2014 Employee Stock Purchase Plan.
 10.11+ 2013 Bonus Plan.
-10.12 Office Lease for Bishop Ranch Building, dated December 16, 2011, between the Registrant and Alexander Properties Company.
-10.13 Loan and Security Agreement, dated March 8, 2013, by and between the Registrant and City National Bank.
-10.14 First Amendment to Loan and Security Agreement, dated as of October 18, 2013, by and between the Registrant and City National Bank.
-10.15 Equipment Loan Agreement, dated February 23, 2010, between the Registrant and Atel Capital Group.
+10.12+ Key Employee Severance Benefit Plan.
+10.13 Office Lease for Bishop Ranch Building, dated December 16, 2011, between the Registrant and Alexander Properties Company and First Lease Addendum dated October 24, 2012.
+10.14 Second Lease Addendum for Bishop Ranch Building, dated January 23, 2014, between the Registrant and Alexander Properties Company.
+10.15 Loan and Security Agreement, dated March 8, 2013, by and between the Registrant and City National Bank.